anaconda/anaconda-project/tutorial.rst

 prompt, switch to a directory you'd like to contain the ``iris`` project.
 Now type::

-    anaconda-project init --project iris
+    conda kapsel init --project iris

 It will ask you whether to create the ``iris`` directory.
 Type "y" to confirm.
 Your command line session could look something like this::

     $ cd /home/alice/mystuff
-    $ anaconda-project init --project iris
+    $ conda kapsel init --project iris
     Create directory '/home/alice/mystuff/iris'? y
-    Project configuration is in /home/alice/mystuff/iris/project.yml
+    Project configuration is in /home/alice/mystuff/iris/kapsel.yml

-At this point, if you like you can look through ``iris/project.yml`` to get oriented.
-We won't edit ``project.yml`` by hand in this tutorial, but the commands we use in this tutorial will modify it.
+At this point, if you like you can look through ``iris/kapsel.yml`` to get oriented.
+We won't edit ``kapsel.yml`` by hand in this tutorial, but the commands we use in this tutorial will modify it.

 ==========================